heikkkk/IDATT2105-Semester-Project-Backend/README.md

 ## Communication Fault
 **Issue**: The application fails to connect to the database, indicating a possible misconfiguration.

 **Solution**: Ensure your database is correctly configured.
-Common misconfigurations include incorrect database URL, port, username, or password in the application.yml file.
+Common misconfigurations include incorrect database URL, port, username, or password.
 Double-check your configurations.

+# CI/CD - Github Actions
+## CI
+Tests are run continuously with the Continuous Integration pipeline through Github Actions.
+The pipeline executes Maven commands to build the application and run tests.
+Run the index.html file found at: **`/target/site/jacoco/index.html`** to see the test coverage.

+## CD
+The Continuous Deployment pipeline automates the deployment of the Quizopia backend application to GitHub Packages whenever changes are pushed to the main branch.
+The deployment to GitHub Packages allows for seamless distribution and versioning of the application, ensuring that the most current and stable version is always available for deployment and integration.